-This study is to assess whether the impacts of the Zambian government's Child Grant Program (CGP) persist two years after the programme ended.
+This study assesses whether the protective and productive impacts of the Zambian government's Child Grant Programme (CGP) persist two years after households became ineligible for the programme.

 Theory of change

 An unconditional cash transfer to the ultra-poor should have an immediate effect on consumption and food security, assuming food is available in the local market and there are no inflationary effects.
 After initial consumption needs are met, there could be productive effects if households are credit constrained.